OwnerOfJK/DishDetect/README.md

 # Dishwasher Fill Estimator

-A web application that estimates dishwasher fill percentage using AI-powered object detection and mathematical analysis.
+A web application that estimates dishwasher fill percentage using a fine-tuned RF-DETR model for object detection with an LLM integration.

 Deployed at: https://vercel.com/jhkallers-projects/dishwash-object-detector